MangoTheCat/dynshiny/README.md

 database, it makes sense to edit all roles of an employee on the same page: add or delete roles, or modify existing roles.
 This requires generating the user interface (UI) of the app dynamically, from the database.

-While there are multiple tutorials out there for writing Shiny apps with dynamic UI, most of them don't have the sophistication of a nice interface, and thus avoid facing some of the complications that we will discuss in this blog post.

 ## Requirements